 Egg basket

-Balancing eggs is a tradition found in Eastern Asia, part of the Li Chun festival.
-During the spring equinox, people decorate eggs and then try to balance them – this is called the “egg standing game.”
-It is believed that during this time, at the equinox, when the sun sits exactly above the equator, eggs can stand more easily.
+Balancing eggs is a tradition in Eastern Asia, part of the Li Chun festival.
+During the spring equinox, people decorate eggs and then try to balance them—this is called the “egg-standing game.”
+It is believed that during this time, when the sun sits exactly above the equator, eggs can stand more easily.
 Also, if you successfully balance your egg, you will have luck in the coming year.

 Festival of Scrambled Eggs (Bosnia)